KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 ## batch requests

-Batching allows to send several requests at the same time as array filled with request objects.
+A batch request is a method for sending several unique requests to the network all at once.

-Results are returned in order of received requests.
+The requests are sent as an array filled with request objects.
+Results are returned in the order of received requests.

 ::: tip

-It is *not* recommended to send requests that may depend on each other, for example coin activation and balance requests in same batch.
+Avoid sending requests that depend on each other.
+For example, do not send a coin activation and a balance request to that coin in the same batch.

-The result of such request will be not deterministic, balance request may be whether successful or not depending on the order of request execution that is not guaranteed.
+Such requests result in non-deterministic behavior, as the AtomicDEX/MM2 software may or may not execute the requests in the desired order.

 :::